moorepants/learn-multibody-dynamics/motion.rst

 :math:`A` and :math:`p=n` making the number of degrees of freedom equal to the number of generalized coordinates.

-.. todo:: Turn this last paragraph into exercises.
+.. admonition:: Exercise

+   What are the number of degrees of freedom for the Chaplygin Sleigh, Snakeboard, and Four-bar linkage?

+.. admonition:: Solution
+   :class: dropdown

-The Chapylgin Sleigh has :math:`p = 3 - 1 = 2` degrees of freedom and the
+   The Chapylgin Sleigh has :math:`n=3` generalized coordinates :math:`x,y,\theta` and :math:`m=1` nonholonomic constraints.
+The degrees of freedom are then :math:`p = 3 - 1 = 2`.

-Snakeboard has :math:`p = 5 - 2 = 3` degrees of freedom.
-The four bar linkage
+   The Snakeboard has :math:`n=5` generalized coordinates and :math:`m=2` nonholonomic constraints.
+The degrees of freedom are then :math:`p = 5 - 2 =
-of the previous chapter has :math:`p = 1 - 0 = 1` degrees of freedom.
-It is not
+   3`.

+   We described the four-bar linkage with :math:`N=3` coordinates and there were :math:`M=2` holonomic constraints leaving us with :math:`n=N-M=3-2=1` generalized coordinates.
+There are no nonholonomic constraints so :math:`m=0`.
+This means that there :math:`p=n-m=1-0=1` degrees of freedom.

-typically easy to visualize the degrees of freedom of a nonholonomic system, but for holonomic systems thought experiments where you vary one or two generalized coordinates at a time can help you visualize the motion.
+It is not always easy to visualize the degrees of freedom of a nonholonomic system when thinking of its motion, but for holonomic systems thought experiments where you vary one or two generalized coordinates at a time can help you visualize the motion.

+If you have a holonomic system (no nonholonomic constraints) the degrees of freedom are equal to the number of generalized coordinates.
+Nonholonomic systems (those with non-integrable motion constraints) have fewer degrees of freedom than the number of generalized coordinates.